Finance & Tax Consultants

 What Are the Main Reasons to Set Up a Trust?

 A trust establishment empowers you to transfer assets into a fiduciary entity (the trust), enabling seamless management and distribution under your instructions.
-This mechanism avoids court oversight, preserves confidentiality, and often reduces estate taxes while shielding assets from external claims.
+This mechanism avoids court oversight, preserves confidentiality, and can support more tax-effective distribution of income among beneficiaries while shielding assets from external claims.
+Australia does not have an inheritance tax or death duties, so a trust's tax benefits come from how income is distributed and taxed each year, not from avoiding a one-off estate tax.

 How Does a Trust Help Avoid Probate and Save Time?